SvenKuhlmann/rps/README.md

 # Rock Paper Scissor

-This is a Web Application simulating the popular game
+This is a Web Application simulating the popular game.

 ## Build